-If a city council member has been unable to discharge the powers and duties of office for ninety consecutive days, and the council member, or the member's agent, has not filed a signed, written declaration of temporary inability, the presiding member of council shall request that the appropriate official commence in the appropriate court an action in quo warranto to vacate the office.
+If a city council member has been unable to discharge the powers and duties of office for ninety consecutive days, and the council member, or the member's agent, has not filed a signed, written declaration of temporary inability, such act shall work a forfeiture of office and the presiding member of council shall request that the appropriate official commence in the appropriate court an action in quo warranto to vacate the office.
 If judgment be made by that the office be vacated, a successor shall be named as provided for in this charter.